solid/solidproject.org/pages/home.md

               Anyone or anything that accesses data in a Solid Pod uses a unique ID, authenticated by a decentralized extension of OpenID Connect.
-Solid's access control system uses these IDs to determine whether a person, organization, or application has access to a resource in a Pod.
+Solid's access control system uses these IDs to determine whether a person, group, or application has access to a resource in a Pod.
             </p>
           </div>